 - Most likely it was the latter.
 If 7 had been released before the cartoon, Bass would have been Dr. Wily's offsider and Proto Man would have kept his canonical role of mysterious loner big brother.
 Probably.
 With that cartoon, you never know.

 - In 3, Dr. Wily repents and works with Dr. Light.
 It ends predictably.

 - The Superfriends fell flat for this when the entire Legion of Doom suddenly did a Heel–Face Turn.

 - Ursula from The Little Mermaid, according to her Villain Song.

-- The New Adventures of Superman episode "Can a Luthor Change His Spots?"
-Luthor convinces Perry White that he's gone straight and is given a laboratory in the Daily Planet building.
+- In the The New Adventures of Superman episode "Can a Luthor Change His Spots?", Luthor convinces Perry White that he's gone straight and is given a laboratory in the Daily Planet building.
 Jimmy Olson correctly believes that Luthor is lying and tries to catch him committing a crime.

-- Lotso actually becomes one at the end of Toy Story 3.
+- Lotso becomes one at the end of Toy Story 3.